Alaska Aces (PBA): 2021 season: final season

 On February 16, 2022, Alaska Milk Corporation (AMC) announced that the Alaska Aces will leave the PBA at the end of the 2021 Governors' Cup.
 This was due to a directive by FrieslandCampina, parent company of AMC.
 Alaska ended their last tournament with a loss to the NLEX Road Warriors in the quarterfinals.
 Immediately following their last game on March 19, 2022, a brief ceremony was held to mark the Alaska's departure from the PBA.

 Franchise's sale to Converge ICT

 Several companies expressed interest to buy the Aces' franchise.
 This included Universal Canning, Inc. and Converge ICT which is associated to businessman Dennis Anthony Uy (not to be confused and also not related with namesake Dennis Uy who owned the Phoenix Super LPG Fuel Masters).

-The prospect company could retain the core of the Alaska Aces team if they bought the franchise within the ongoing season.
-In the event the franchise is not sold within the ongoing season, the PBA would place the players in a dispersal draft.

-On March 23, 2022, the PBA announced the sale of the franchise to Converge ICT with unanimous approval by the leagues' Board of Governors.
+On March 23, 2022, the PBA announced the sale of the franchise to Converge ICT lock, stock and barrel with unanimous approval by the leagues' Board of Governors.

+Converge retained the core of the Alaska Aces team (including the coaching staff) as part of the sale of the franchise within the ongoing season.

+In the event the franchise was not sold within the ongoing season, the PBA would have placed the players in a dispersal draft.